dcernst/dcernst.github.io/teaching/mat220s18/syllabus.md

 - Quiz 6: April 13
 - Quiz 7: April 27

 Each quiz will consist of a mixture of homework problems you encountered during the previous two weeks and new problems not previously attempted.
+During each exam, you will have the opportunity to collaborate with your peers for a few minutes.
+The amount of time you have to collaborate will diminish over the semester.
 Each problem will be graded using the following rubric:

 <center>
 <table class="table table-striped">